 In comparison, South Australia employed 8.8% in Manufacturing; 7.2% in Public Administration and Safety and 9.7% in Construction.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Salisbury and South Australia were:

-- A smaller percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (1.6% compared to 5.3%)
+- A larger percentage of full-time equivalent local workers employed in Public Administration and Safety (11.7% compared to 7.2%)

-- A larger percentage of full-time equivalent local workers employed in Wholesale Trade (7.0% compared to 3.4%)
+- A larger percentage of full-time equivalent local workers employed in Transport, Postal and Warehousing (8.7% compared to 4.7%)

-- Health Care and Social Assistance (+600 full-time equivalent local workers)
+- Professional, Scientific and Technical Services (+1,392 full-time equivalent local workers)

-- Professional, Scientific and Technical Services (+278 full-time equivalent local workers)
+- Public Administration and Safety (+766 full-time equivalent local workers)